KrisSert/radio-recorder/README.md

 Radio-Recorder is a project to record radio shows from a web stream & store the recordings in your Google Drive account.
 This enables to listen radio shows after they have been on air (feature commonly behind a paywall for private radio stations)

+The project is by default configured to record the Estonian business radio station 'Äripäev'.

 ---

 ### Architecture: